prasser/jhpl/README.md

 	processAll(lattice.listNodes(level));
 }
 ```
-This requires ~200ms with a maximum of 8 ms per level (55 generalization levels in total).
+This requires ~200ms with a maximum of 8 ms per level (55 levels in total).

 #####2.
 Enumerating all elements (in a natural order)#####